Spontaneous Baryogenesis from Axions with Generic Couplings: Derivation of transport equation

-We first see why the density operator \eqref{eq:density-pert} is useful for this purpose.
 In the Heisenberg picture, time evolution of any operator is given by the commutator with the Hamiltonian, which is also true for the current $\partial_{t} J_{i}^{0} = i [H, J_{i}^{0}]$.
 An immediate consequence is that any operator evaluated with $\rho$ given in Eq.~\eqref{eq:density} does not evolve in time because the density operator commutes with the Hamiltonian, which also holds for the current, $\vev{ \dot J_{i}^{0} } = 0$.
-This observation implies
+Note that we introduce $\mu_i^{\rm (ext)}$ and the system is coupled to an external device that keeps producing $q_i$.
+This observation implies that our state $\rho$ describes an equilibrium state where the production is balanced by the intrinsic decay of $q_i$ driven by the breaking operator $O_\alpha$.
+This structure can be easily seen if we expand the $\rho$ with respect to $\epsilon_O$ as follows: